camunda/camunda-docs/optimize_versioned_docs/version-3.13.0/apis-tools/optimize-api/tutorial.md

 ## DELETE a dashboard

-To delete a dashboard, take the following steps:
+To delete a dashboard, capture its ID from the previous exercise and take the following steps:

 1. Outline your function, similar to the steps above.
 Note that the URL endpoint will look different, as you are accessing a different endpoint in this request (using a dashboard ID) than in the prior request (using a collection ID):